Augie Garrido: Illinois (1988–1990)

 In between his two stints at Cal State Fullerton, Garrido was head coach at Illinois from 1988 to 1990.
 Illinois athletic director Neale Stoner signed Garrido to a salary nearly double that of other non-revenue sports' coaches at Illinois.

-In 1989, Illinois got its first Big Ten Tournament title and NCAA Tournament appearance since 1963 and repeated both achievements in 1990.
+In 1989, Illinois got its first Big Ten tournament title and NCAA tournament appearance since 1963 and repeated both achievements in 1990.
 Illinois went 111–57 under Garrido.

 Texas (1997–2016)

-Garrido led Texas to the College World Series four straight years from 2002 to 2005 and won the tournament in 2002 and 2005.
+Garrido led Texas to the College World Series four straight years from 2002 to 2005 winning the tournament in 2002 and 2005 and finishing runner-up to his former team, Cal State Fullerton, in 2004.
 In 2006, despite being ranked No. 3 in the nation at the end of the regular season, Texas was defeated at home in an NCAA regional by Stanford.

 On April 29, 2011, Garrido became the first NCAA Division I coach to reach 1,800 victories as the seventh-ranked Longhorns defeated No. 14 Oklahoma 5–0 in front of 7,339 fans at UFCU Disch–Falk Field.

 In 2016, Texas had its first losing season since 1998, and the team did not qualify for postseason play for the third time in five years.
 On May 30, 2016, the University of Texas announced that Garrido had resigned and accepted a position as a special assistant to the athletic director, Mike Perrin.
 His record at Texas was 824–427–2.